Using good examples in IELTS essays

 For example, I like to exercise in the mornings before work = Personal

 For example, MANY PEOPLE like to exercise in the mornings before work = General

 Now, I want to be honest, there is no official rule about whether or not personal examples are “accepted” in IELTS.
 However, I have never seen a good IELTS book that teaches students to use them.
 And, in EAP courses, we definitely teach students never to use them.
-So, based on this, I would say, why “risk” using a personal example, when you can simply turn it into a more academic one by changing the pronouns and (if necessary) the tense.
+So, based on this I would say why “risk” using a personal example when you can simply turn it into a more academic one by changing the pronouns and (if necessary) the tense.

 For instance, in the example paragraph above, the writer gives a specific example of taking time off to look after their sick child.
 However, to turn this into a more general example, we would just have to change the subject “I” to “people”.
-And, we will need to move from the past simple (which describes a specific event) to the PRESENT SIMPLE (which described a general truth).
+And, we will need to move from the past simple (which describes a specific event) to the PRESENT SIMPLE (which describes a general truth).

 On the one hand, it is true that an employee’s personal life can sometimes affect their professional one, so it might seem acceptable for employers to want to more about your home circumstances.
 People who are married with children might need more time off for family commitments.
 For example, many parents have to take time off work to look after their children when they are sick.
 Also, people might have personal beliefs that run against the ethos of a company………….